 - Chase Sapphire Preferred® 40,000 bonus points after you spend $3,000 in the first 3 months of card membership – that’s worth $500 toward travel rewards.
 7% annual points dividend enables you to earn bonus points on all new points earned on purchases.

-- American Express® Premier Rewards Gold Card Earn More: earn 25K Membership Rewards® points after you spend $2K during your first three months of Card membership; earn 15K points after you spend $30,000 within one calendar year.
-Earn Fast: 3X points for flights booked with airlines, 2X points at US gas stations and US supermarkets, 1X points on other purchases.
+- American Express® Premier Rewards Gold Card With this offer you can get 25,000 Membership Rewards® points after you spend $2,000 on purchases on your new Card in your first 3 months of Card Membership.
+You can earn 3X points for flights booked with airlines, 2X points at US gas stations and US supermarkets, 1X points on other purchases.
 Terms and limitations apply.
+For an additional bonus you can get 15,000 points after you spend $30,000 in purchases on the Card in one year.
 Terms and restrictions apply.
 This is a charge card, you pay your balance in full each month.

 The following low interest rate credit cards feature either a low fixed rate APR or a low introductory APR.